ryu10/a2piblink/a2piblink.md

 Periodically check the value of IFR.
 If bit 6 is set, Timer 1 has reached zero.

 ### Resetting TImer 1

-Loading T1H resets bit 6.
+Loading T1H resets bit 6 of IFR.